weezerao/WIFI-Password-View/README.md

-WiFi Passview View is an open-source Python script that can recover your WiFi Password easily.
+WiFi Passview View is an open-source Python script that can recover your WiFi Password easily use Pyhton